runtimeverification/gitbook-kontrol/kevm-foundry-integration-example/README.md

 forge init --no-git kevmexample
 ```

 This command creates a new Foundry project that can be used as an example.
 The project's structure is presented in detail in the [Foundry book](https://book.getfoundry.sh/projects/project-layout).
-The created project only fuzz testing and does not include everything needed for symbolic execution and property testing.
-We will cover those topics later in[property-verification-using-kevm.md](property-verification-using-kevm.md "mention").
+We can only fuzz parametric tests for now because the project is not configured to support symbolic execution yet.
+We will cover this topic later in[property-verification-using-kevm.md](property-verification-using-kevm.md "mention").
 After creating the project, you can start editing the code.&#x20;

 ## Add new code